Skip to content

 Source code in zavod/meta/names.py

 """Name cleaning requirements by schema.
-All matching schema configurations will apply"""
+All matching schema configurations will apply."""

 @classmethod